imminh123/air-quality-prediction-service/README.md

 ### Model Monitoring & Accuracy Evaluation
 Monitor the performance of the model and assess prediction accuracy.
 We will asses the prediction before and after adding the lagged PM25 values feature.

-Without the lagged air quality, air quality is the feature with the highest weight on prediction.
+Without the lagged air quality, **temperature** is the feature with the highest weight on prediction.
 ![Feature importance](https://github.com/imminh123/air-quality-prediction-service/blob/main/notebooks/ch03/air_quality_model/images_historical/feature_importance.png?raw=true)